Millions of Plastic Pellets Flooding, Polluting Marine Life Eco-System and pristine beaches on the English coast

 “Unfortunately the plastic remains, it does not disappear.”

-Another volunteer Claire Wallerstein, 53, says the work is a bit like doing archaeology.
+Another volunteer, Claire Wallerstein, 53, says the work is like doing archaeology.

 “If you dig in the sand, you’ll find different layers of plastic,” she says.

-The rest, which cannot be recycled, end up in the rubbish and are incinerated.
+The rest, which cannot be recycled, are incinerated in the rubbish.

 After three hours, the volunteers have cleaned just a few square metres of the beach.